ArctosDB/documentation-wiki/_documentation/address.markdown

 # Addresses

 Addresses are ways to locate or contact [Agents](agent.html).
 There are both physical addresses and electronic addresses, and various types of each of these.
 Electronic addresses include phone numbers, e-mail addresses, and web pages.
-As well as being informational, addresses are used in extensively in transactions such as [loans](loan.html), [permits](permit.html), and [accessions](accession.html).
+As well as being informational, addresses are used extensively in transactions such as [loans](loans), [permits](permits), and [accessions](accession.html).
 Any one Agent may have any number of addresses of any type.

 ## Maintenance